AdrianRang/CUMD/README.md

 # CUMD
 An easy way to make custom markdown

+> [!NOTE]
+> I want to export this as a wasm package but I am having a lot of trouble with it.
+If anyone can help (or just do it :)) you are welcome to fork or send a pull request, thanks

 ## The Essentials
 To run cumd you need to files a style file `style.cmds` and an input `input.cmdf` and the command will generate `output.html` or if you wish to name it differently you can pass the name as an argument to the command.
 ```